Sponsored by

 Young Dylan Harrison was an enthusiastic dive trainee

-Dylan was hoping to secure her open-water certification at the privately-owned Scuba Ranch on August 16 2025, but the child went missing.
-She was one of eight students who were accompanied by diving instructor William Armstrong and an unnamed dive master.
+Dylan was hoping to secure her open-water certification at the privately-owned Scuba Ranch on August 16, 2025, but went missing on the dive.
+She was one of eight students accompanied by diving instructor Armstrong and Dive Master Jonathan Roussel.

 Dylan was looking forward to lake diving with her father and grandfather

-The group descended to a five-metre deep platform, but the 'miscommunication' meant a trainee went to the surface, while Armstrong brought the other divers up.
-They redescended, but while Armstrong and the dive master say the divers filed down a descent line, another student on the course has alleged everyone descended at once.
+While Armstrong and Roussel say the divers filed down a descent line, another student on the course has alleged everyone descended at once.
 Once back at the platform, a headcount revealed Dylan was missing.
-The Dallas County sheriff's office dive team, who had been training at the lake, launched a search and found her at a depth of about 13 metres, some way from the platform.
+The Dallas County Sheriff's office dive team, who had been training at the lake, launched a search and found her at a depth of about 13 metres, some way from the platform.

 The investigation is focused on several issues, including an apparently delayed response to a diving emergency, and buddying-up of two 12-year-old trainees in poor visibility.
 Officers also failed to retrieve and analyse data from the dive computers worn by Dylan, her instructor, the dive master and one of the other trainees in the group, according to a US news report.
 The unit belonging to one of the two dive professionals present is since said to have been lost in a 27m-deep lake.